Deep Experience in Ocean Autonomy

 In 2020, the team reunited in San Diego to found SeaSatellites, Inc (“Seasats”) with a goal of providing an easy-to-use alternative to the complex and expensive options that dominated the market at the time.
 This was accomplished through a ground-up redesign that combines expert naval architecture with cutting-edge software and electronics.

 The goal of simple reliability resonated.
 Within months, Seasats was completing pilot missions with the Scripps Institution and demonstrating for the US Navy.
 In summer 2021, the company’s fundamental focus on scalability led Seasats to participate in Techstars, one of the most prestigious startup accelerators in the world.
+The company has since completed multiple projects and closed a pre-seed investment round.

 With an expert team, insightful advisors, and a clear vision for the future, Seasats is ready to revolutionize ocean operations.